 Why Membership Sites Need a Specific Type of Hosting

 Picking a host for your WordPress membership site is much different than picking one for a simple website or blog.
 The reason for this is that membership sites require more processing power and memory than a traditional website.

 Most websites are made up of a standard set of public facing pages: Home page, About Page, Landing Pages, Sales Pages, Blog Content, etc. Even if your site has hundreds of pages, they can be cached and served up to your visitors in the most efficient manner possible.

 This isn’t the case for membership sites.
 The pages and content included in a membership site cannot be cached.
 On top of that, your members could be spending hours – rather than seconds or minutes – on your site watching your training videos, posting on your forum, etc. Providing this type of user experience your members requires significantly more server resources than a standard website or blog.

-The Minimum Requirements Your Host Needs
+The Minimum Requirements Your Host Needs In 2023

 As you evaluate the hosting options for your membership site, you’ll want to make sure a host meets the following standards in order to run a WordPress membership plugin like MemberMouse.
 Most reputable hosts will meet the following requirements.
 But it never hurts to double check.

 - MySQL 5.6 or greater OR MariaDB 10.1 or greater